 Are nuts from chestnut trees poisonous?

-While chestnut trees start producing the nuts when it’s about 3-5-year-old, not all species of chestnut nuts are edible in nature.
+While chestnut trees start producing the nuts when it’s about 3-5 years old, not all species of chestnut nuts are edible in nature.

 To many, these can cause digestive disorders such as abdominal pain, nausea, vomiting, or throat irritation.

-Fortunately, you can know if a chestnut is edible by looking at the casing the chestnut is wrapped in when hanging on the tree.
+Fortunately, you can know if a chestnut is edible by looking at the casing, where the chestnut is wrapped when hanging on the tree.